SparkPost/support-docs/content/momentum/4/executable/ec-mta-sts-purge.md

 The **ec_mta_sts_purge** command is a utility script used to remove expired MTA-STS policies from the file system.

 Momentum caches MTA-STS policies on the file system.
 This is to reduce how often Momentum needs to fetch the policies using HTTP.
 This also prevents a large number of fetches on a restart.
-These policies will normally get updated regularly, but if a domain is not used for a long time, this command can be used to delete the expired policy file for this domain from the file system.
+These policies will normally get updated regularly, but if some domains have not been used for a long time, this command can be used to delete the expired policy files for these domains from the file system.

 ### Note

-The **ec_mta_sts_purge** script will by default delete files in the default location.
+The **ec_mta_sts_purge** script will delete files in the default location.
 If you have specified a different location via `mta_sts_policy_store`, the `-dir` option must be used.

 The following options change the behavor of the **ec_mta_sts_purge** command: